ICELAND'S RING ROAD: THE ADVENTURERS DREAM

 It is simply stunning, almost to a point where I forgot I was actually living.
-It’s where that 200ft waterfall to your left is suddenly goes unnoticed because it probably doesn’t even have a name on the scale of “Icelandic Coolness”.
-Where my phone is turned off and even when I had the option of Wi-Fi, I never considered connecting to it…and that’s saying a lot for a blogger, whose job kind of depends on internet.
+It's where that 200ft waterfall to your left is suddenly going unnoticed because it probably doesn’t even have a name on the scale of “Icelandic Coolness”.
+Where my phone is turned off and even when I had the option of Wi-Fi, I never considered connecting to it…and that’s saying a lot for a blogger, whose job kind of depends on the internet.

 The Ring Road is a single highway that circles the entire country of Iceland.
 It spans 830 miles and encompasses fjords, volcanoes, waterfalls, glaciers, craters, more waterfalls, black sand beaches, sheep, deep valleys, northern lights, and a couple more waterfalls.
 Travelers typically spend anywhere from 5-15 days adventuring the route.
 However, 3 months is not enough time to stop for everything along the way.
 If you’re considering this journey, prepare for a couple heartbreaks for the stops you wanted to make, but had to dismiss due to time.

 For my journey, I spent 6 days on the ring road with my boyfriend and a group of 4 strangers.
 On a rainy Monday morning, we took off; heading clockwise with one car and one camper van-to begin one hell of an adventure.